whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 ## Build
-I won't go over the details of the crkbd base build there is a lot of youtube clips and the orginal [foostan](https://github.com/foostan/crkbd) build is detailed.
+I won't go over the details of the crkbd base build there is a lot of youtube clips and the orginal [foostan](https://github.com/foostan/crkbd) build is already detailed.

 Instead of using the standard pro micro, I used the sparkfun pro micro usb-c controller and qwiic port to connect the pimoroni trackball as shown below.